Henry Cow: Legacy

 A partial Henry Cow reunion occurred in 1993 when Hodgkinson, Cutler, Cooper and Krause came together to record "Hold to the Zero Burn, Imagine" for Hodgkinson's solo album, Each in Our Own Thoughts.
 The song was formerly known as "Erk Gah" and composed by Hodgkinson for, and performed by, Henry Cow.
 When asked in 1998 about a possible Henry Cow reunion concert, Frith replied, "Forget it!
 We're all much too busy."

-In December 2006, Cutler, Frith and Hodgkinson performed together at The Stone in New York City, only their second concert performance since Henry Cow broke up in 1978.
-The first was in London in 1986.
-Frith and Hodgkinson also performed improvised duo concerts in 1990.
-Extracts of the concerts were released in 1992 as Live Improvisations.
+In December 2006, Cutler, Frith and Hodgkinson performed together for six shows, two each night from Friday 15 to Sunday 17, at The Stone in New York City; they were joined at the first Friday set by Hugh Hopper of Soft Machine.
+This was their second concert performance since Henry Cow disbanded in 1978, after an earlier reunion show in London in 1986.
+Frith and Hodgkinson also performed improvised duo concerts in 1990; extracts of the concerts were released in 1992 as Live Improvisations.